 - Keywords don’t need bolding.
 An old SEO practice was to bold your keywords in an attempt to have your page register higher on Google.
 Excessive bolding, especially of potential keywords, can look like an attempt at poor SEO practices; therefore, it’s also best to avoid bolding (unless you want something to be truly emphatic—and want to use the bolding sparingly).

 - Avoid keyword stuffing and multiples of the same word.
 Typically, you don’t want to have multiples of the same word in your title, as it can come across as keyword stuffing, something Google frowns upon.
 For instance, “The Perfect Cake Batter - Make Perfect Cake Batter Every Time” is not only redundant, it’s a bit stuffed.
 Instead, you might consider a title like, “How to Create the Perfect Cake Batter Every Time.”
 It’s succinct, to the point, and doesn’t use repeated words or phrases.

 - Avoid totally unrelated products.
 Avoid placing totally unrelated products in your articles.
 For instance, jewelry, outdoor equipment, shoes, and/or purses likely have no business in your article.

-Here are some examples of articles on Delishably that exhibit the type of high-quality work we wish to see on the site:
+Here are some examples of articles on Delishably that we would like to showcase.
+These articles exhibit the type of high-quality work we wish to see on the site:

 A quick note: All of the HubPages network sites are a blending of professional editing and writers like you.